-Amici are nonpartisan, nonprofit organizations whose shared roots date to 1963, when President John F. Kennedy enlisted the private bar's leadership and resources in combating racial discrimination, and the resulting inequality of opportunity.
-These five independently funded and governed organizations battle injustice in its many forms and create systemic reform.1
+Amici curiae are The Public Interest Law Center of Philadelphia, Pennsylvania, The Washington Lawyers' Committee for Civil Rights and Urban Affairs of Washington, D.C., and The Mississippi Center for Justice, all nonpartisan, nonprofit organizations whose shared roots date to 1963, when President John F. Kennedy enlisted the private bar's leadership and resources in combating racial discrimination, and the resulting inequality of opportunity, through creation of The Lawyers' Committee for Civil Rights Under Law.
+These independently funded and governed organizations battle injustice in its many forms and create systemic reform.

-Amici work on some of the most important national issues of our times including voting rights; employment discrimination; healthcare; fair housing and community development; environmental health and justice; educational opportunity; rights of persons with disabilities; and immigration.
+Amici work on some of the most important national issues of our times, including voting rights; employment discrimination; healthcare; fair housing and community development; environmental health and justice; educational opportunity; rights of persons with disabilities; and immigration.
 Together these amici are part of the largest network of private lawyers in America focused primarily on civil rights issues.